SUPScientist/supscientist.github.io/_posts/2018-06-01-bike-to-surf-month.md

 I am also excited to use my [#biketosurfmonth](https://www.instagram.com/explore/tags/biketosurfmonth/) journey as an opportunity to expand my studies and promote ocean science outreach.
 I'm making measurements along the way.
 [My research](../.) revolves around building ocean sensor networks to improve our understanding of natural and human-caused chemical changes.
 I'm bringing a [Smartfin](../smartfin) to investigate temperature variability.
 And I'm working on designing a custom CO<sub>2</sub> sensor (more on that in a future post) to observe both land and sea dynamics along my routes.

 ### The Ride Log
-_755 cumulative cycling/surfing miles_
+_763 cumulative cycling/surfing miles_

 #### Day 26 (June 26, 2018): Torrey Pines&mdash;"the joy is in the climb itself"
 ![](../assets/img/for_posts/IMG_3592.jpg)

 We've all heard this quote (the above version by Mark Manson) said in a ton of different ways: "it's not the destination; it's the journey," "it's the process, not the result," "the doing is more important than the outcome."
 You get it.
 Nothing new here.
 But who actually heeds that advice?
 I certainly fail to most of the time.
 I think about hitting the next milestone at work (things will calm down after that, without a doubt...) or going on the next trip (it's so much better there than it is here!).
 And we all look forward to the end of the day, the weekend, the summer, ...

-It was this mindset that helped coerce me into following through with my self-inflicted slog across San Diego County.
-I wanted to slow down a little and appreciate the here and the now.
-Even though, quite frankly, the situation I've kept finding myself in is that I'm just starting a long ride, I have a destination in mind, I have commitments later in the day, and my legs and arms are more than a little fatigued.
+It was this mindset that me coerce myself into following through with my self-inflicted slog across San Diego County.
+Or, more accurately, wanting to shake this mindset.
 The thought process that more or less led to Bike to Surf Month was initially just, "hey, I hear there are a bunch of cool surf breaks in San Diego.
 I should check them out."
 But I quickly decided that driving _more_ to "get to" nature was fairly deeply contradictory to my ethos.
 Or at least what I want to think of as my ethos.
+I wanted to slow down a little and appreciate the here and the now.
+And I wanted to do it with minimal fossil fuel use.

-I still plan to use my car to get to different places, both natural and humanmade, but this (almost) month of traveling very slowly around my own county has done a lot more for me than simply given me a chance to surf new breaks.
+This (almost) month of traveling very slowly around my own county has done a lot more for me than simply given me a chance to surf new breaks.
 And still more than just checking out the beautiful paths between home, work, and those breaks.
 Those parts have been wonderful and memorable but I think the bigger gain from all of this has been the lesson (which I will certainly have to continue practicing and reteaching myself) that "here" and "now" are pretty special in and of themselves.
+The joy is in the climb itself.
+It definitely seems worth reminding ourselves of that from time to time.

-#### Day 25 (June 25, 2018): PB Pier&mdash;find meaning
+#### Day 25 (June 25, 2018): PB Pier&mdash;the final Monday
 ![](../assets/img/for_posts/IMG_3575.jpg)

-lorem ipsum
+Went for another quick, wetsuitless surf this morning.
+When I saw the forecast before leaving home, I thought I'd probably be okay with a quick session which going without a wetsuit pretty well enforces.
+It was pretty fun but definitely small.
+As the closest break to my home, I think I'll definitely be coming back here with bike and board before long!

 #### Day 24 (June 24, 2018): Terra Mar&mdash;land-sea
 ![](../assets/img/for_posts/IMG_3562.jpg)